dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**

-- Gets the Marketplace resource
-- Creates an empty result vector
-- Iterates through all NFTs
+**Why we need this function**: It allows users to view their owned NFTs, a core feature for wallet functionality.

-- Filters NFTs by owner address
+**Why vector iteration**: Filters NFTs by owner through vector iteration, ensuring all relevant NFTs are returned.
-- Returns the filtered NFTs

 ## TODO 21: Get NFTs For Sale